Today i’m going to be answering two important questions. These are; What is Shopify? & How Does Shopify Work?

-The reason i have avoided drop shipping is because i like to focus on business models that own the asset.
+The reason I have avoided drop shipping is that I like to focus on business models that own the asset.

 Some people out there are making a fortune!

-When it comes to dropshipping people tell me that shopify and oberlo are a match made in heaven.
+When it comes to dropshipping people tell me that Shopify and the Oberlo Chrome Extension are a match made in heaven.

 Shopify now actually owns Oberlo, if that’s not evidence to say they work well together i don’t know what is.

 Here is a video tutorial for anyone that wants help setting up Shopify and Oberlo.